|Table of Contents|

 What is a Linear Accelerator?

-A linear particle accelerators have many applications such as, they generate X-rays and high energy electrons for medicinal purposes in radiation therapy, serve as particle injectors for higher-energy accelerators, and are used directly to achieve the highest kinetic energy for light particles (electrons and positrons) for particle physics.
+A linear accelerator also known as a linear particle accelerator has many applications such as they generate X-rays and high-energy electrons for medicinal purposes in radiation therapy, serve as particle injectors for higher-energy accelerators, and are used directly to achieve the highest kinetic energy for light particles (electrons and positrons) for particle physics.

-Ion source gives bunch of electrons which are then accelerated towards first drift tube because of their negative potential and drift tube’s positive potential.
-When electrons comes inside tube, in that moment RF source shifts its polarity.
-First drift tube then becomes negatively charged and second drift tube positively charged.
-Electrons comes outside of tube because of its inertia and in that moment they are pushed with first drift tube and attracted by the second one in the same direction.
+The ion source gives a bunch of electrons which are then accelerated towards the first drift tube because of their negative potential and the drift tube’s positive potential.
+When electrons come inside the tube, at that moment, the RF source shifts its polarity.
+The first drift tube then becomes negatively charged and the second drift tube becomes positively charged.
+Electrons come out of the tube because of its inertia and at that moment, they are pushed by the first drift tube and attracted by the second one in the same direction.

-As electrons are accelerating, their velocity becomes bigger and they travel longer distance in the same time.
-That is the reason why drift tubes must be longer as electrons comes closer to target; because of their greater velocity.
-If very great velocity is needed, because of long drift tubes and big number of drift tubes, linac must be very long.
+As electrons accelerate, their velocity increases and they travel a longer distance at the same time.
+That is the reason why drift tubes must be longer as electrons come closer to the target; because of their greater velocity.
+If a great velocity is needed, because of long drift tubes and a large number of drift tubes, the linac must be very long.